xoomsday/lwc/README.md

 *   Displays the current time and date for your local timezone.
 *   Shows a list of clocks for various cities around the world.
+*   Add new locations to the list.
+*   Remove existing locations from the list.
+*   Reorder locations by dragging and dropping.
 *   Works offline thanks to its service worker.
 *   Can be installed on your device as a PWA.